 You know what really butters my biscuit?
 You know what really grinds my gears in the studio?
 Let me tell you...

-Being a fake beat producer.
 You thought you'd waltz in here with your pre-made beats from 100% loops and then expect the rest of us to respect you tacking your name on it as if you did anything?
-Trust me, we've heard all of the loops from all of the source.
+Trust me, we've heard all of the loops from all of the sources.
 You aren't kidding any of us.
 It might fly on the streets...
 I mean, Polow Da Don made millions doing it.
 It just depends on what your goal is, but at the end of the day you aren't fooling the pro's, so don't try.

-I'm not your producer but someone has to be.
 You want to know why I muted your doubles?
 Because you couldn’t play tight enough.
 You know why we muted the harmonies?
 You couldn't sing in tune.
-How about instead of these crazy-ass chord inversions, you use something more standard that you can manage to actually play?
+How about instead of these crazy chord inversions, you use something more standard that you can manage to actually play?
 It'll sound better too.

-What's the point of being a purist?
 What are you paying me for?
 No, you cannot replicate “that sound” with your voice, pick, bow, etc. No, the pro’s don't do that either.
 Not Pat Metheny, not Joni Mitchell... nobody.
 They all use this magical technology you’re refusing, called compression.
 They use reverb.
 They use equalization.
 Grow up.

 That's what butters my biscuit.
 It'll never end.
 There will be a constant stream of stupidity coming through the studio forever.